Skip to content

 Take Action

-Community Support Teams - U.S.
+Community Support Teams

 The Community Support Teams (CST) program is a new initiative of Rainbow Railroad that pairs LGBTQI+ and allied volunteer teams with LGBTQI+ asylum seekers.
 This page contains the information you’ll need to learn more and start your support journey today.

 CST Overview: A Community Support Team (CST) is a volunteer group of 3 or more individuals who commit to providing at least 6 months of community integration support to an LGBTQI+ asylum seeker.
 With technical and financial support from Rainbow Railroad staff, CSTs will connect program participants directly to available social services and introduce them to community spaces.
-While each CST’s exact support will be tailored to the community member they’re paired with, the CST program ensures that beneficiaries will receive direct cash assistance, housing, education and employment support, community navigation, and mental and physical health support.
+While each CST’s exact support will be tailored to the community member they’re paired with, the CST program ensures that beneficiaries will receive direct cash assistance, housing assistance/resources, education and employment support, community navigation, and mental and physical health support.

 How to Get Started

-1. Assemble your team (3-10 people)
+1. Assemble your team (3-10 people).

-4. Submit the CST application on our website, here (1 per team)
+4. Submit the CST application on our website, here (1 per team).

-5. Complete the Volunteer, Confidentiality, & Commitment Forms via DocuSign (will arrive via email after submitting your application)
+5. Complete the Volunteer, Confidentiality, & Commitment Forms via DocuSign (will arrive via email after submitting your application).

 Once your CST application is submitted and approved, you will be placed in the pool of eligible CSTs ready for matching.
 You can learn more about the matching process in Module 2 of the orientation training.
 You will find additional resources and guidance documents linked at the bottom of this page.